 When are you available?

-Check my calendar to see if your wedding date is available, then use the "Contact Us" form to email me directly.
+Check our calendar to see if your wedding date is available, then use the "Contact Us" form to email me directly.
 Please note that dates marked "pending" are technically available as deposits have not been paid.
 Should the date you are hoping for be marked "pending", contact me.
 Deposits must be paid within 48 hours of booking in order for the date to be secured.
-I will certainly perform more than one wedding on a given day should time and travel allow for it.
+We will certainly perform more than one wedding on a given day should time and travel allow for it.